LucyMcGowan/covid-childcare/about.md

 #### How can I get my institution in here?

-Please fill out the baseline survey in the "Add data" tab!
+Please fill out the baseline survey in the "Add to the database" tab!

 #### How can I get in touch with you?